-Earth and Environmental Science Major: The B.A. degree program in the Department of Earth and Environmental Science is intended to provide a broad background in Earth sciences that is especially appropriate for students intending to become K through 12 teachers in Earth, physical, or life sciences.
+Earth and Environmental Science Major: The B.A. degree program in the Department of Earth, Planetary and Space Science is intended to provide a broad background in Earth sciences that is especially appropriate for students intending to become K through 12 teachers in Earth, physical, or life sciences.
 It may also be of interest to students who plan careers in environmental sciences, law, government, business, journalism, public health, medicine, or dentistry.

 Conservation Biology Minor: The Conservation Biology minor in the Department of Ecology and Evolutionary Biology is designed to augment a student’s major program of study with courses addressing issues central to the conservation and sustainability of biodiversity and natural ecosystem processes.
 The minor seeks to provide students with a greater depth of experience and understanding of the role that science can play in developing conservation policy.